 - Toilet paper

 For the night, the average temperature is around 10-14 ° C, it is therefore necessary to bring a comfort duvet around 10 °.
 Also choose a sleeping bag which does not take up too much space and which does not weigh heavy.
 You can also bring a mattress to sleep.
 It is not mandatory but is recommended to avoid difficult nights.
 You can, if you want to, bring a day cover and earplugs for more comfort.

-Advice from former runners on the sleeping bag for the HALF MARATHON DES SABLES
+Advice from former runners on the sleeping bag for the MDS

 (Please note, these tips are specific to each person.
 Some tips may suit you, while others may not.
-It is important to try your sleeping bag for the HMDS beforehand)
+It is important to try your sleeping bag for the MDS beforehand)